wouterpeyrot/CCGWAS/README.md

 ## Preparing `CC-GWAS` results for follow-up analyses

 The `CCGWAS()` function saves detailed results for all SNPs in `outcome_file.results.gz`.
-We advise to (i) remove all SNPs that should be excluded based on the CC-GWAS<sub>Exact</sub> component and the filtering step to exclude potential false positive associations due to differential tagging of a causal stress test SNP, and (ii) resrtict to only the necessary columns for follow-up analyses.
+We advise to (i) remove all SNPs that should be excluded based on the CC-GWAS<sub>Exact</sub> component and the filtering step to exclude potential false positive associations due to differential tagging of a causal stress test SNP, and (ii) restrict to only the necessary columns for follow-up analyses.

 ```[r]
 library(data.table)